 Board of Directors and Advisory Council

-The Adams County Office for Aging, Inc. (ACOFA) is governed by a 15 member Board of Directors.
-These individuals are appointed to a three year term and may be re-appointed to an additional three year term.
+The Adams County Office for Aging is governed by a 15-member Board of Directors.
+These individuals are appointed to a three-year term and may be re-appointed to an additional three-year term.
 The Board meets monthly, on the fourth Thursday of the month at the ACOFA building in Gettysburg.
 Each Board member is appointed to serve on at least one committee and most Board work is done through committees.
-Committees include Budget and Finance, In-home Services, Personnel, Strategic Planning, Property, Nominating and By-laws.

-The Citizens Advisory Council is a group of 19 people, appointed by the Board, who meet monthly to give advice on the needs for programs and services for the older population of Adams County.
+The Citizens Advisory Council is a group of 19 people, appointed by the Board, who meet monthly to give advice on programs and services for the older population of Adams County.
 Meetings are held on the third Wednesday of each month, usually at the ACOFA building in Gettysburg.

-If you would like to get involved with either of these two groups, please call, e-mail or stop by today.
+Contact ACOFA today if you would like to get involved with either of these two groups.